ManojSahoo6/ManojSahoo6/README.md

-- 👋 Hi, I’m @ManojSahoo
+- 👋 Hi, I’m @ManojSahoo6
 - 👀 I’m Interested in web dev, mobile apps, and data science.
 - 🌱 I’m Currently learning JavaScript, Python, and cloud computing.
 - 💞️ I’m Looking to collaborate on open-source and impact-driven projects.